North Brooklyn Mutual Aid

 When a new admin or initiative is approved, we want to ensure a successful introduction to the network.
 The processes outlined below are intended to ensure newcomers have the resources they need to participate and succeed in their work, while also conveying the values of mutual aid and non-hierarchical organizing.

-- New member should prepare a short intro and be ready to talk about what’s coming down the pipeline for their project
+• Have new member share a short prepared intro and be ready to talk about what’s coming down the pipeline for their project.

 Decision Making